ISI-Extensions/ISI.FileExplorer.Extensions/README.md

 * Push To Jenkins

-If you right click on a file ending in ".xml" or ".jenkinsConfig" (The new preferred extension) you can push the config(s) to Jenkins:
+If you right click on a file ending in ".jenkinsConfig" you can push the config(s) to Jenkins:

 ![](Artwork/PushToJenkins.png)